Mary Hatten: Early life and education

 Mary E. Hatten was born in Richmond, Virginia and grew up in Newport News, Virginia.
 Her father was an obstetrician.
 During high school and college, Hatten participated in research at the nearby NASA Langley Research Center.

 She graduated from Hollins College, a women's college, with a bachelor's degree in chemistry in 1971.
-In 1975, earned a PhD from Princeton University, studying cell membrane biophysics with Max Burger, and following him to the University of Basel to finish her degree.
+In 1975, she earned a PhD from Princeton University, studying cell membrane biophysics with Max Burger, and following him to the University of Basel to finish her degree.

 Career and research

 After her PhD, Hatten did postdoctoral research with Richard Sidman at Harvard Medical School from 1975 to 1978, studying neuron migration in the developing brain.

 Hatten was a professor in the department of pharmacology at the New York University School of Medicine from 1978 to 1986.
 In 1986, she moved to the Columbia University College of Physicians and Surgeons, where she was a professor until 1992.

 In 1992, Hatten became the first female professor at Rockefeller University.

+Using the cerebral cortices of mice as a model, Hatten's research focuses on the development of complex cellular architecture in the mammal brain, studying how neurons migrate and differentiate.
+Her research has implications for the genetics of brain disease, autism spectrum disorders (ASDs), attention deficit disorder (ADD), childhood epilepsy, and medulloblastoma, a type of childhood brain cancer.

+The Hatten lab has been a pioneer in the study of receptor proteins and in the use of video imaging.
+Hatten discovered the neuron-glial adhesion protein astrotactin (ASTN1), a receptor critical for glial-guided migration.
+In 2018, Hatten and her colleagues conducted research on ASTN2, demonstrating that it helps move proteins away from the neuron's membrane in a timely fashion.
+The researchers also proposed a mechanism by which ASTN2 plays a role in defecting lead to neurodevelopmental disorders such as ASD and intellectual disabilities.
+In conducting her research, the Hatten lab spearheaded the use of video imaging methods in viewing the dynamics of CNS neuronal migration along glial fibers.

+Hatten became a co-editor of the Annual Review of Neuroscience in 2024.